jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 Some variables are specific to Jekyll and can be used in all your files:

-- **layout:** specifies the layout to be used with that page or collection file (cf infra)
+- **layout:** specifies the layout to be used with that page or collection document (cf infra)
-- **permalink:** specifies the permalink and the path structure for the output file generated by a page or collection file
+- **permalink:** specifies the permalink and the path structure for the output file generated by a page or collection document
 - **published:** specifies the publish status of the page (can be true or false)
-- **category / categories:** spécifies the categories that should be applied to the page or collection file
+- **category / categories:** spécifies the categories that should be applied to the page or collection document
-- **tags:** spécifies the tags that should be applied to the page or collection file
+- **tags:** spécifies the tags that should be applied to the page or collection document

 You can also define your own variables in the YAML Front Matter of your files and are allowed to use the different variable types available through YAML: strings, lists, arrays, nested lists, etc.